dekoding/storytracker-frontend/README.md

 4. (Server installation) In your browser, go to http://servername:1337/#/stories

 When you add your first story, StoryTracker will create a database called "storytracker" with a collection called "stories" automatically.
 The database name can be customized by editing the file `models/mongo.js` if desired.
 For now, the collection name is not as easy to modify, since it is derived from the application URL.

-## Known bugs
-* Node.js console logging is incomplete, and will remain so until I have the time to delve into `console.log()` options more deeply.
-* Date-based searching for submissions and readers is a work-in-progress and doesn't behave as expected.
-* ~~If no reply date is specified for a submission, the statistics for that submission show a wait time of 16654 days.
-This will be corrected shortly.~~ FIXED 12/12/2015

 ## Plans
 In the future, I'd like to add: